 As you leave the garage, take a left and you will find the buses for Granada.
 All buses have the destination displayed on the front, so keep an eye out.

 We were charged 100 cordobas (€2.80) each, and we’re pretty sure we were ripped off here.
 We can only assume there was an additional charge for our bags.
-At least you now know not to pay any more than 100 cordobas.
+We have since heard that the official price is 37 Cordobas per person, but may ask for more for additional bags on seats.
+At least you know not to pay any more than 100 cordobas.

 Unlike the first mode of transport, this one is a public bus so it will make stops along the way but shouldn’t take any more than an hour.